 KIMBERLY has achieved her accreditation Certificates as an Australian Sports Commission (A.S.C.)
 Nationally Accredited (N.C.A.S.)
 Equestrian Australia (E.A.)
 LEVEL 1 GENERAL COACH (Dressage, S/Jumping, Eventing) a National Official (N.O.A.S.)
 E.A.
 DRESSAGE JUDGE and E.A.
 SKILL SPECIFIC TRAINER & ASSESSOR (S.S.T.A.) as well as an Australian Pony Club (P.C.A.T.)
 Level 1 Coach.

 Kim began riding at the age of 6 in the 1960’s.
 She attended her first agricultural shows (Brighton & Huon) at age 10, to progress to showjumping and eventing successfully at State Championships as an adult, also competing successfully at State Dressage Championships up to 2004.
 Kim and her last home bred/trained horse La Vita Bella were selected onto the STATE DRESSAGE ELITE SQUAD.
-Kim has also judged at State Championships & Royal Shows as recently as 2006.
-Kim achieved registration as a National Dressage Judge, judging officially at National Level up to 2010 until she choose to commit all her equine time to specialise in coaching and instructing one and all to pursue their own equine dreams be it trailing safely through your native bushland or aspiring for Olympic Gold.
+Kim has also judged at State Championships & Royal Shows in the 21st Century.
+Kim achieved registration as a National Dressage Judge, judging officially at National Level up to 2010 until she choose to commit all her equine time to specialize in coaching and instructing one and all to pursue their own equine dreams be it trailing safely through your native bush-land or aspiring for Olympic Gold.

 Kim instructed briefly at 7 Mile Beach Equestrian Centre, while still teaching casually at Richmond, along with enrolling in a study group & becoming a Pat Parelli student for two years to soak up and lean as much as she could about Natural Horsemanship, all of which she combines with her classical english teaching.

 After selling her last fairly well known event horse “Black Adder” to N.S.W., the mid to late nineties and early 2000 saw Kim breed two more foals starting & training one (her last) (La Vita Bella) this time a Warmblood Holsteiner Sporthorse for her own dressage competition use, this saw the pair win their way onto the Tasmanian State Elite Dressage Squad along with travelling the globe with her equine interests, resulting in Kim coaching in the U.K. in 2004/5.
-Kim continued coaching when back in Tasmania and accumulated new riding school horses while living at Wybra Hall due to the friendship and generosity of Wybra’s owners Robert & Kerrie Goudsouzian before returning to Richmond in 2006 with her partner now husband Kenny White who has helped Kim build Richmond Valley Riding School (which, incidentally, was never purpose built (it just evolved!) to the unique equine experience you enjoy today.
+Kim continued coaching when back in Tasmania and accumulated new riding school horses while living at Wybra Hall due to the friendship and generosity of Wybra’s owners Robert & Kerrie Goudsouzian before returning to Richmond in 2006 with her partner now husband Kenny White who has helped Kim build Richmond Valley Riding School to the unique equine experience you enjoy today.

 We know your time is valuable, so thank you for taking the time to look at our website.
 Enquiries very welcome Lessons strictly by appointment